-If your teddy bear takes after his bichon parent, his coat will be predominately white, but the shades of these pups run the gamut.
+If your teddy bear takes after their bichon parent, their coat will be predominately white, but the shades of these pups run the gamut.
 Most of them will have large areas of white on the body.

 Because the teddy bear is a companion dog, he's not a good choice if he's left alone for most of the day.
 The bichon, especially, can suffer separation anxiety.

-- Kidney ailments
+- Kidney ailments including renal dysplasia (abnormal kidney development)

-With luck and good care, your teddy bear should share your life for 15 years or more.
+As a part of responsible dog ownership, you should watch your dog for excessive weight gain (or failure to gain or maintain weight), excessive thirst, and problems breathing With luck and good care, your teddy bear should share your life for 15 years or more.